StevenMolina22/showup/docs/TASKS.md

 - [2024-12-19] Staggered animations for smooth page loading
 - [2024-12-19] Back navigation and proper 404 handling
 - [2024-12-19] Updated EventCard component with navigation to detail pages
+- ✅ Need to adapt Event type to match Lu.ma API response structure
+- ✅ Lu.ma API has nested structure with event details, geo info, and pricing data
+- ✅ Should include fields like timezone, host info, and ticket pricing for better UX
+- [2024-12-19] Event type successfully updated with startAt/endAt dates, timezone, pricing, and host info
+- [2024-12-19] Created LumaEventResponse interface and transformation utilities
+- [2024-12-19] Updated all components to use new Event structure (EventCard, EventActions, event detail page)
+- [2024-12-19] Added price display, sold-out status, and spots remaining indicators
+- [2024-12-19] Mock data updated to match Lu.ma API structure with realistic event information
+- [2024-12-19] Fixed all TypeScript errors and build issues with proper type definitions
+- [2024-12-19] Created formatEventPrice utility for consistent price display
+- [2024-12-19] Enhanced EventCard with pricing info, availability status, and proper date formatting
+- [2024-12-19] Updated date utilities to work with startAt field instead of date field
+- [2024-12-19] All components successfully adapted and project builds without errors

 ## 🎉 Project Status
-**CORE FEATURES COMPLETE** - The minimalist tech events aggregator UI is fully functional and ready for demo.
-All key requirements have been implemented:
+**CORE FEATURES COMPLETE + LU.MA API READY** - The minimalist tech events aggregator UI is fully functional and ready for demo.
+All key requirements have been implemented plus Lu.ma API integration preparation:

 ✅ Clean, modern design with subtle animations
 ✅ Responsive grid layout (1 col mobile, 2-3 cols desktop)